-D units: the income of these unit classes is distributed to unitholders.
+D units: the income of these unit classes is distributed (in full or in part) to unitholders annually upon resolution of the Management Company.

 Investor profile:

 R units: these unit classes are available for acquisition by all types of investors (i.e. institutional and retail investors).